Coverings in p-adic analytic geometry and log coverings I: Cospecialization of the (p')-tempered fundamental group for a family of curves: Specialisation of log fundamental groups

 \subsection{Log geometric fundamental groups}

-Let $X\to s$ be a morphism of fs log schemes, where $s$ is an fs log point.
-Let $\bar x$ be a log geometric point of $X$ and let $\bar s$ be its image in $s$.\\ Then we define the \emph{log geometric fundamental group} of $X$ at $\bar x$ to be
+Let $X\to S$ be a morphism of fs log schemes.
+Let $\bar x$ be a log geometric point of $X$ and let $\bar s$ be its image in $S$.
+The morphism $X\to S$ is said to be \emph{log geometrically connected} at $\bar s$ if there exists a cofinal family of két neighborhoods $U$ of $\bar s$ in $S$ such that $X_U$ is connected.